 The most significant part of the project is the restoration of the historically significant Simmons House.
 Pending the new Beaufort County Bailey Bill application as well as additional partnerships with Preservation South Carolina and the Community Foundation of the Lowcountry, once the restoration is complete the home will feature office, retail shop and Marsh Tacky Museum space, plus overnight accommodations for staff, interns and vacation guests.

-New property improvements will include a 2-stall barn, pasture, fencing, a citrus orchard, native seasonal gardens and an apiary.
+New property improvements will include a 2-stall barn, pasture, fencing, heirloom citrus trees and native seasonal gardens.
 Every effort will be made to reclaim and reuse materials from the property and to maintain its existing character.
 The floor plan and existing paint colors of the home shall be preserved.
 Care has been taken in planning so that routine activities at Selmont Farm incorporate composting, recycling and reduction of energy consumption.

-This project broke ground in August of 2017 and is projected to be complete by spring 2018.
+This project broke ground in August of 2017 and is projected to be complete by 2020.